 After being on an Ecotherapy weekend and spending time meditating and focussing on my future pathway.
 The next morning while online, I accidently (or was it in the stars) came across the ‘International School of Storytelling’.
 I tentatively enrolled onto a beginners course, I was so nervous when I went along for the weekend workshop, by the end I absolutely loved it.
 One of the tutors took me to one side and said, “Every now and then I come across someone who ‘must’ tell stories, you are one of those people Shane”.
 I knew immediately that I had found my place in the world of Oral Storytelling.
 I realised that I had listened to so many peoples stories over the years, that I could combine something from that experience, into my love of Folk and Fairy stories.
 I have since found that traditional oral stories are so very powerful, when told from the heart, with an openness and respect for the story and the listener.
 It is such a pleasure and privilege for me to be able to tell Traditional Oral Stories to children and adults alike.
 I find that these stories speak of our lives, while at the same time they take us away from our everyday lives, to a place of wonder, magic and possibility, which we can then instil in our everyday lives.
 Telling stories from memory, from my imagination, telling intuitively, using what the audience brings, eye to eye, heart to heart, moment to moment.

-To find out more about me and what I do, please go to each of the sub-heading’s.
+To find out more and what I do, please go to each of the sub-heading’s.